Popular Destinations

 For a 1-night stay at a typical 18+ property:

-• Released after checkout: ~$100 (the unused incidentals portion)
+• Released after checkout: about $100 (the unused incidentals)

-• Final charge: ~$150 (the actual room rate plus any incidentals you used)
+• Final charge: about $150 (room rate plus anything you actually used)

 For a 3-night stay:

-• Final charge at checkout: $450 + actual incidentals
+• Final charge at checkout: $450 plus actual incidentals

 The number you actually need on your card is the pre-auth amount, not the room rate.
 Plan accordingly.